8cH9azbsFifZ/docker-cwskimmer/README.md

-Run CW Skimmer under docker.
+Run the famous CW Skimmer under docker, using wine and novnc for remote access.

 **WIP**